 WE BELIEVE:

 As my teacher would say: “Yoga is a healthy way to achieve freedom of your soul and thoughts.”
 Freedom that goes beyond rules and normality.
 Yoga shall, above all, also happen in the time you are not on your mat.
 To be free and to live a non-violent life and to avoid violent thoughts is achieved slowly, just as it can be a long process to learn how to do a headstand.
 In my personal experience, yoga was first of all a physical practice, yet it grew to become something bigger, a lot bigger than my toned body.
 I have noticed that finding my way to the mat each morning, helps me with my day – it keeps me grounded, it makes me more efficient when it comes to my daily goals and also it gives me the sense of “now”, or in simple words – I take one job at a time.
+I beieve that we don’t do yoga.
+Yoga is the goal.
+We do practices that may lead to yoga.

 OUR EXPERIENCE:

+May the connection to the earth be steady and joyful.
 This sutra has been with me from my first days of Jivamukti Yoga training.
 We connected I should say.
 Being so simple it yet holds a very deep meaning that could be explored in a variety of contexts.
 Asana translated from sanskrit means “the seat or connection”.
 If you are familiar with yoga, You might have probably noticed that almost all yoga poses finish with “asana” (Adho mukha svanasana, Virhabadrasana, Sukhasana, Vriksasana etc.) which dictates that with each yogic pose we are strengthening our connection to the earth.
 This sutra shows, that by physically practising yoga with repetition and determination our inner connection to all things visible and invisible becomes stronger.
 To share my personal experience on that, I could say that during my Jivamukti yoga training, this has deeply touched my being – the training has been very challenging physically, we have been on our mats each day from 6 a.m. to 11 p.m., the first two weeks have been so painful for the body, I could hardly feel what my body is doing and where my mind is taking me.
 However, after 2 weeks all of the sudden I felt a flip – my mind became so calm and everything so clear.
 I do not want to get spiritual here, because actually, it’s not that – I must say that my physical practice actually influenced me in becoming a more grounded person.
 I take decisions more easily, find solutions faster and can actually sense myself and the world around me in much clearer manner.
 Ah, just call me – it’s so difficult to put it on paper 🙈.

 WE TRUST: